 These racial groups have their origin traced back to any of the original peoples of Polynesia, Melanesia, or Micronesia.

-Those that fall within this racial group is believed to be different from those that are in the above categories (i.e., Roma or Aboriginal/Indigenous Australian).
-Nonetheless, 95% of the people who fall into this category are the Hispanic Mestizos.
+Those that fall within this racial group are believed to be different from those that are in the above categories (i.e., Roma or Aboriginal/Indigenous Australian).
+Nonetheless, 95% of the people who fall into this category are Hispanic Mestizos.

 These also include mixed-race terms such as Métis, Creole, and Mulatto, which are considered generally to be categories of multi-racial ancestry.
 People from (as opposed to ethnicities) South African, Belizean, as well as other terms for mixed-race groups like Wesort, Melungeon, mixed, interracial, and others are found in this racial group in the United States as included in the write-in entries reported in the 2000 census.